aehrenthal/openapi-to-ts/README.md

 npx openapi-to-ts -i <PATH_TO_SPEC_FILE> -o <PATH_TO_OUTPUT>
 ```

-This command will convert the specification file located at `./examples/example.yaml` to TypeScript types and write them to `./examples/example.ts`.
+This command will convert the specification file located at `<PATH_TO_SPEC_FILE>` to TypeScript types and write them to `<PATH_TO_OUTPUT>`.

-The convert a specification file from a remote source, such as a GitHub repository you can run:
+To convert a specification file from a remote source, such as a GitHub repository you can run:

 ```shell
 npx openapi-to-ts -i <URL_TO_SPEC_FILE> -o <PATH_TO_OUTPUT>